code-with-amitk/Code-examples/cpu_memory_thread_process/CPU/Memory/Virtual_Physical.md

 - This is content of virtual-table.
 - This is used as an index into the page table to find the mapping for that virtual page.
 - And then from Page-Table, Page-Frame is found.
-- VPN + offset creates
+- VPN + offset creates actual Physical Address.
+See Below example.

 | **Present/Absent bit ->** | 1 | 1 | 1 | 0 | ... |
 | --- | --- | --- | --- | --- | --- |